Qualified Social Worker - Hospital Discharge North and East Team

 About us

 Our vision is simple: to make a real difference to the people and communities we serve.
-This means safeguarding the vulnerable, creating opportunities, building self-reliance, and ensuring that we deliver value for money.
+This means safeguarding the vulnerable, creating opportunities, building self-reliance, and ensuring that we’re delivering value for money.

-Buckinghamshire Council is a relatively new organisation that combines the strengths and expertise of the previous five councils in the county to create positive change for local people, communities, and businesses.
+Buckinghamshire Council combines the strengths and expertise of five previous councils to create positive change for local people, communities, and businesses.
 We are focused on the future and committed to serving residents better.

 As a social worker at Buckinghamshire Council, you will ensure the highest standards of service are provided to the residents of Buckinghamshire.
 You will:

-* Deliver outstanding support to our residents, ensuring regular monitoring and review of care and support plans.
+4. Deliver outstanding support to residents and ensure regular monitoring and review of care and support plans.

-* Complete assessments in hospitals and assess people in their homes with short term support following hospital discharge.
+6. Complete assessments in hospitals and assess people in their homes with short-term support following hospital discharge.

 About you

-You will be a great people person, familiar with working to a strength-based approach.
-Bringing your in-depth knowledge of the latest legislation and statutory guidance, you’ll work independently and with colleagues to support adults and their families.
-Persistence and an adaptable approach are needed in an outcome-focused way with our partners such as health services, community sector, housing, and care providers.
+You will be a great people person, familiar with a strength-based approach to enable people to prevent, reduce, or delay the need for care.
+You’ll work independently and collaboratively with colleagues to support adults and their families.
+Persistence and adaptability are essential in an outcome-focused way with partners such as health services and care providers.

 You must be a qualified Social Worker (holding a social work degree or equivalent) and be registered with Social Work England.

-We welcome individuals looking to return to social work and offer a return to social work programme assessment and support process.
+If you are looking to return to social work, we offer a return to social work programme assessment and support process.
 Please contact the Learning and Wellbeing Hub via email at learninghub@buckinghamshire.gov.uk for more information.

-This post is exempt from the Rehabilitation of Offenders Act 1974, and applicants are required to declare all unspent convictions and conditional cautions.
+This post is exempt from the Rehabilitation of Offenders Act 1974 and requires applicants to declare all unspent convictions and conditional cautions.

 Buckinghamshire Council is committed to safeguarding and promoting the welfare of children, young people, and adults at risk.